 In it, electric shock was administered to a group of control dogs inside a cage.
 The researchers then opened the doors of the cage and shocked the dogs again.
 Another group of dogs who had never been shocked before immediately ran away.
 But the shocked dogs?
 They made no attempt to flee, even with the doors open.

 Dr. Bassel says that the shock to dogs has similar effects of trauma to people.
-They have learned becoming helpless to escape the experience that traumatized them.
+They have learned to become helpless to escape the experience that traumatized them.

-It was also found that traumatized people keep secreting large amounts of stress hormones and do not return to baseline level after the threat has passed.
+It was also found that traumatized people keep secreting large amounts of stress hormones and do not return to baseline levels after the threat has passed.

 Left Brain Dead